-The following tables describe the fees and expenses that you will pay when buying, owning, and surrendering the Contract.
-The first table describes the fees and expenses that you will pay at the time that you buy the Contract, take a partial withdrawal, annuitize the Contract, surrender the Contract, or transfer cash value between and among the Subaccounts, the Fixed Account, and the Guarantee Periods.
+The following tables describe the fees and expenses that you will pay when buying, owning, and surrendering or making withdrawals from the Contract.
+Please refer to your Contract specifications page for information about the specific fees you will pay each year based on the options you have elected.

+The first table describes the fees and expenses that you will pay at the time that you buy the Contract, surrender or make withdrawals from the Contract, or transfer cash value between and among the Subaccounts, the Fixed Account, and the Guarantee Periods.
 State premium taxes may also be deducted.